The statutory residence test and the tax implications in the UK

-Capital gains returns within 30 days of completion
+Capital Gains returns on land and buildings and tax payable within 60 days of completion

-You may have a liability if you dispose of any other asset and you return to the UK within five years of leaving.
+Generally, there is no Capital Gains Tax on any other assets disposed unless you return to the UK within five years of leaving.

 You should ascertain the tax reporting requirements in the country where you reside and consult a local tax adviser, if necessary.